pagkly/Zed/Investopedia4/Economic Profit (or Loss) Definition.md

 This calculation only considers the first year of business.
 If after the first year, costs decrease to 10,000 then the economic profit outlook would improve for future years.
 If economic profit comes out to zero, the company is said to be in a state of "[normal profit](https://www.investopedia.com/terms/n/normal_profit.asp)."

-In using economic profit in comparison to gross profit, a company may look at different types of scenarios.
+In using economic profit in comparison to [[Gross Profit|gross profit]], a company may look at different types of scenarios.
 In this case, gross profit is the focus, and a company would subtract the opportunity cost per unit:

 > Economic profit = revenue per unit - COGS per unit - unit opportunity cost